Business marketing: Target market

-Quite often, the target market for a business product or service is smaller and has more specialized needs reflective of a specific industry or niche.
+Often the target market for a business product or service is smaller and has more specialized needs reflective of a specific industry or niche.
 A B2B niche, a segment of the market, can be described in terms of firmographics which requires marketers to have good business intelligence in order to increase response rates.
-Regardless of the size of the target market, the business customer is making an organizational purchase decision and the dynamics of this, both procedurally and in terms of how they value the product offered, differ dramatically from the consumer market.
 There may be multiple influencers on the purchase decision, which may also have to be marketed to, though they may not be members of the decision making unit.
 In addition the research and decision making process a B2B buyer undertakes will be more extensive.
 Finally the purchase information that buyers are researching changes as they go through the buying process.